csc-training/high-level-gpu-programming/docs/02-execution-model.md

     - warp (NVIDIA, 32 threads), wavefront (AMD, 64 threads)
 - All members of the group execute the same instruction
 - In the case of branching, each branch is executed sequentially
-- Memory accesses are done per group
+- Memory accesses are done per warp/warpfront

 # Thread blocks